DualBrain/gotBASIC/mssb.md

 - Because TextWindow.WriteLine("Hello World") is SOOOO much better than PRINT "Hello World". ;-)
 - Start here so you can move to Java and C#?????
 What about VB?
 - There is the whole "graduate" thing that doesn't work.
+- On the official blog (at the time of making this list), the first entry is an [example](http://smallbasic.com/program/?NHT122-2).
+Going to this example in Internet Explorer you'll find that there is a Silverlight version of the "compiler".
+Running the application... it doesn't work.
+OK, let's check to see if it works in the Windows application.
+Launch and Import using the code NHT122-2.
+Found, run... same problem.
+The keys don't seem to align.
+Switch over to the Web version... enter the number NHT122-2... not found.
+Copy and paste the code directly, run... blank screen.
+Try to downgrade back to 1.1... can't find the installer.
+Grrr.
+Literally, it's the first highlighted sample on their official blog!!!!

 Basically I'm saying that this verson of BASIC suffers from a form multiple-personality dissorder.
 It's not 100% sure of what it actually is supposed to be.